iter8-tools/docs/docs/getting-started/your-first-experiment.md

 ***

 ## Assert experiment outcomes
 Assert that the experiment completed without failures.
-The timeout flag below specifies a period of 120 sec for assert conditions to be satisfied.
+The timeout flag below specifies a period of 120 seconds for assert conditions to be satisfied.

 ```shell
 iter8 k assert -c completed -c nofailure --timeout 120s